DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 that it is a subject for intellectual property rather than political.
-When once ineptly accused of making a topic political, Christopher Hitchens extemporaneously rebutted with an apt simile to the nuclear threat at the time (1984), arguing that some topics they are explicitly political whether or not others lack a recognition of facts:
+When once ineptly accused of making a topic political, Christopher Hitchens extemporaneously rebutted with an apt simile to the nuclear threat at the time (1984), arguing that some topics are explicitly political whether or not others lack a recognition of facts:

 > "As we sit here, everyone is this room has been made into a front-line soldier;
 > the nuclear age means that we are all conscripted; we don't have the right to conscientious objection anymore.